-Here’s the thing about meditation: it’s really hard.
-Anyone who says it isn’t hard is playing you for a sucker, or trying to be kind, like when the doctor says, “This won’t hurt a bit.”
+Here’s the thing about meditation: it’s hard.
+Anyone who says it isn’t hard is trying to be kind, like when the doctor says, “This won’t hurt a bit.”
 Anyone who thinks spending ten thousand hours sitting on their ass, locked in a wrestling match with their demons, is fun is either crazy or lying.
-Sure, there are times when it feels blissful, but for the most part it’s a long, tough haul.
+Sure, there are times when meditation feels blissful, but for the most part it’s a long, tough haul to awakening.

 I believe meditation is one of the most useful, helpful, and effective actions you can take as a human being.
-I spend much of my free time working on this blog about meditation (for free), teaching a meditation class (for free—there’s a donation basket to pay for snacks and tea), and coaching meditation students.
+I spend much of my free time working on this blog about meditation (for free), teaching meditation classes, and coaching meditation students.
 I really believe in meditation.

 That’s why I started by mentioning how hard meditation is.
 Because we know from neuroscience that a belief system can help you to do hard stuff, like buckling down and sitting regularly.
 The concept that meditation is “holy” or that it “builds merit” or whatever does provide some incentive.
+For some people, god is a strong goad.
 But it’s not as if such ideas are necessary, or that meditation is by definition a religious practice.
-In my experience, the religious beliefs get in the way as often as they help.
+In my experience, the religious beliefs get in the way about as often as they help.

 I realize that this post could make some people angry and that I may get a lot of flak for it.
 But—this is important—I’m not saying that religion isn’t true or real or that I know better.
 I don’t.
 I don’t believe anybody actually knows what’s going on in the Big Picture.
-The ultimate questions are just too large for our monkey brains to figure out.
+The ultimate questions of existence are just too large and complex for our little meat-based monkey brains to figure out.
 Who knows?
-Your religious beliefs could be 100 percent true, and that would fine with me.
+Your religious beliefs could be 100 percent true, and that would be fine with me.
 Really.

-My point is simply that meditation can be done just as well without delving into metaphysical belief structures; without getting involved in religion at all.
+My point is that meditation practice can be done just as well without delving into metaphysical belief structures; without getting involved in religion at all.
 Probably it can be done better.
-It’s hard enough without spending a lot of time talking about karma, or sin, or reincarnation, or kundalini, or whatever else.
-As far as I’m concerned, those are just interesting, sometimes beautiful concepts until proven otherwise.
+It’s hard enough without spending a lot of time talking about karma, or sin, or reincarnation, or whatever else.
+As far as I’m concerned, those are just interesting, sometimes beautiful imaginary concepts until proven otherwise.
 Why waste time on speculative matters, when we can be productively working on our meditation practice?

 So I don’t teach any religious or metaphysical ideas in my meditation classes or talk about them on this blog.
-I teach people how to meditate, plain and simple.
+I teach people how to meditate and to wake up, plain and simple.
 I figure that there are enough places to get your meditation embedded in a religious matrix, if that’s how you like it.
 I support you doing that, if it is what helps you.